I’m proud of you, Hikaru.

 But it doesn’t come.
 I’m not wearing the necklace…she isn’t here.
 She has no idea what I’m doing.

 “Promise me you’ll never speak of this to anybody—friends or family, please don’t even speak of this to me again.
 I will tell you…but please pretend like I never did.”
-Her eyes grow wide.

 “Then…it is her.”